programmer-ke/replatform/README.md

   external ipv4 address, ipv6 address if you have one, the domains you want to host, etc. Be careful not to share this file as it has sensitive information.
 You can even encrypt it if you're a more advanced user of ansible.
-Read about it
+Read about that
   [here][1]

   [1]: https://docs.ansible.com/ansible/latest/user_guide/vault.html

 - Run the playbook command again to continue with setting up.

+  - `ansible-playbook site.yml`

-  `ansible-playbook site.yml` If you encrypted the file above, add the option `--ask-vault-pass` and enter the encryption password when prompted.
+  If you encrypted the file above, add the option `--ask-vault-pass` and enter the encryption password when prompted.